Frequently asked questions

 A: The form is sent to us directly by our insurer.
 We have never had a death or even close to a death.
 A few sprain ankles, scrapes and bumps.
 That is it.
 Safety of the campers is number one.
 Most of the things we do have the perception of danger but not actually dangerous with the methods we use.
 Helmets are worn in activities such as rock climbing, rafting etc...
 In rock climbing we do top rope climbing, our specialized rock guide sets up all the ropes and counselors are on belay.
 You have no worries.

-Q: Do you sleep at the base camp every night?
+Q: Do you sleep at a base camp every night?

 Q: How many kids normally attend these camps and the ages?